justaman045/portfolio/content/posts/3-Skills-Every-Programmer-Should-have.md

   - Networking
   - App
   - Software
-description: "In this article we'll get to know about the skills which almost every developer should have."
 status: "published"
+type: Post
+description: In this article we'll get to know about the skills which almost every developer should have.
 ---

 # 3 Skills Every Programmer Should Have